There is a lot of debate in the media about the pros and cons of private health insurance. People are asking, “Should I get private health cover?”

 - General (usually known as extras) – to help with ancillary treatments such as optical and dental care plus some alternative or allied health services like physio and massage.

-Private health policies are often sold with a mix of hospital and extras cover.
+Private health policies can be often sold with a mix of hospital and extras cover.

 According to Private Health Care Australia, 52% of Australians have private health cover.

-Private health cover eases the burden on our underfunded public health system.
-Private health cover is perceived to provide policyholders with extra benefits like,
+Private health cover eases the burden on our public health system.

 - the ability to choose the hospital and the date of medical treatments and operations,